-Even if your tour experience was outstanding and your guests responded positively when asked to leave a review, it’s possible they’ll forget once they get home.
-Which is understandable — there are other exciting things they might want to do first — like post photos of your tour on social media.
+Even if your tour experience was outstanding and your guests responded well when asked to leave a review, they may forget once they get home.
+It’s understandable — there are other exciting things they might want to do first — like post photos of your tour on social media.

-For that reason, it’s essential you focus on creating an unforgettable experience for your guests.
-Good reviews only result from good experiences.
-So if you want to establish a TripAdvisor presence by increasing the number of reviews, you have to start by polishing up your front line.
+Understandably, your focus should be on creating unforgettable experiences for your guests.
+So, if you want to establish a TripAdvisor presence by increasing the number of reviews, deliver the kind of encounters travelers rave about.
 Any tool, gadget or gizmo can’t compare to the human connection.

 With over a billion reviews listed on their directory, TripAdvisor is a powerful platform for experience providers.
 When it comes to how you can get more reviews on TripAdvisor, the best thing you can do is to ask your guests.
 Be genuine and straightforward, leaning into how they can help you to share what you do with more guests in the future.